CPOM’s Anna Hogg has been inspiring schoolchildren to take their fitness to new heights and learn about space science at the same time.

 Anna has been working alongside Triathlon Trust ambassador and Team GB Paralympian Lauren Steadman, encouraging children to run, swim and cycle a total of 717km – the height at which CryoSat, the European Space Agency’s polar mission, orbits the Earth.

-15 out of 20 events across the UK have been delivered to date, with over 4,000 children taking part and 17,760 km travelled so far – meaning the challengers have successfully been hitting CryoSat’s orbit!
+22 events across the UK have been delivered, with 6,826 children (52% male/48% female) taking part and 25,852 km travelled – meaning the challenges have successfully been hitting CryoSat’s orbit!

 Map of the UK showing the location of the schools that have taken part in the challenge